lmoresi/miller-moho-binder/README.md

 ---

-This package is a self-consistent packaging of the Miller & Moresi Alaska Moho model which is available in a docker distribution.
-This repository repackages that distribution very slightly to match the requirements of `mybinder.org`
+The [`miller_alaskamoho_srl2018`](https://pypi.org/project/miller_alaskamoho_srl2018/) python package is a self-consistent packaging of the
+Miller & Moresi Alaska Moho model which is also available in a docker distribution.
+This repository repackages the docker distribution very slightly to match the requirements of `mybinder.org`

 It contains

    - This information
    - Scripts to install documentation and examples
+   - Jupyter notebooks for manipulating the data
-   - Jupyter notebooks (like this one but with active code)
+   - Jupyter notebooks for recreating our work
-   - A docker container setup that can serve notebooks with all relevant software, data and dependencies

 A demo is available on [mybinder.org](http://mybinder.org) - open the notebook `A0-Index.ipynb` to begin: